 Covered Workday.
 A driver is required to comply with this policy and the terms of the ESU's drug testing program and procedures for drivers at all times they are assigned, or may be assigned, to perform safety-sensitive functions.
 This includes all time from the time a driver begins to work or is required to be in readiness to work until the time he/she is relieved from work and all responsibility for performing work.
-Safety-sensitive functions include: (1) all time at a ESU facility or property, contractor facility or property, or on any public property, waiting to be dispatched, unless the driver has been relieved from duty by the ESU; (2) all time inspecting equipment as required by state or federal law or regulation and any and all other time inspecting, servicing, or conditioning any commercial motor vehicle; (3) all time spent at the driving controls of a commercial motor vehicle in operation; (4) all time, other than driving time, in or upon any commercial motor vehicle; (5) all time loading or unloading a vehicle, supervising, or assisting in the loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded; and (6) all time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.
+Safety-sensitive functions include: (1) all time at a ESU facility or property, contractor facility or property, or on any public property, waiting to be dispatched, unless the driver has been relieved from duty by the ESU; (2) all time inspecting equipment as required by state or federal law or regulation and any and all other time inspecting, servicing, or conditioning any commercial motor vehicle; (3) all time, other than driving time, in or upon any commercial motor vehicle; (5) all time loading or unloading a vehicle, supervising, or assisting in the loading or unloading, attending a vehicle being loaded or unloaded, remaining in readiness to operate the vehicle, or in giving or receiving receipts for shipments loaded or unloaded; and (6) all time repairing, obtaining assistance, or remaining in attendance upon a disabled vehicle.